-- 1. Math Composite standardized test score National Percentile: 93 or above on the Spring MAP® Growth TM Performance Series Exam - 2.
-Class grade in Pre-Algebra: 93 or above - 3.
-Iowa Algebra Aptitude Test results: 80 or above (Recommended time of testing May of 7th grade year)
+- a.
+Math Composite standardized test score National Percentile: 93 or above on the Spring Standardized test. - b.
+Class grade in 6th grade math: 93 or above.

-- 4. End of year diocesan comprehensive grade level test 93 or above. - 5.
-Favorable teacher and Headmaster recommendation
+- c.
+End of year diocesan comprehensive grade-level test: 93 or above (recommended time of testing May of 6th grade year). - d.
+Favorable teacher and headmaster recommendation.